nicojs/type-annotationify/README.md

     Stop: 1,
   } satisfies Record<Message, MessageKeys> & Record<MessageKeys, Message>;
   ```
   This allows you to use `Message` as a value: `let message = Message.Start`.
 This is the actual JS footprint of the enum.
-The `satisfies` operator isn't strictly necessary, but makes sure the `Message` type and `Message` value keep in sync if you decide to change the `Message` "enum" later.
+The `satisfies` operator isn't strictly necessary, but makes sure the `Message` type and `Message` value are kept in sync if you decide to change the `Message` "enum" later.
 - The namespace
   ```ts
   declare namespace Message {